evisionthemes/onlinemag/readme.txt

 	If your Image is not align properly, then you can try regenerate thumbnails.
 So that it can fit on required image size.

 == Changelog ==

+= - 1.0.9 - =
+* Display author name managed.
+* Some other minor fixing.

 = - 1.0.8 - =
 * Title half hidden issue fixed.